-Aortic dissection is a rare but very dangerous condition where there is a tear in the aorta, the large blood vessel that runs from your heart to the rest of your body.
+Aortic dissection is a rare but very dangerous condition where there is a tear in the aorta, the large blood vessel that runs from the heart to the rest of the body.
 If you have symptoms that include a sudden, severe pain in your chest or upper back, call triple zero (000) straight away and ask for an ambulance.

 What is aortic dissection?